APT i ataki ukierunkowane

-While this is not a comprehensive list, we summarise and attribute the operational functions to specific groups as contributing units to Earth Preta’s cyberespionage activities and deployments.
+While this is not a comprehensive list, we summarize and attribute the operational functions to specific groups as contributing units to Earth Preta’s cyberespionage activities and deployments.
 As we continue following this campaign and track its activities, these group names will be updated accordingly once analyses and attribution are confirmed.

 Group 724 is possibly related to Earth Preta.
-The group utilises sideloading with Adobe CEF Helper to establish a persistent foothold in the user's home directory, employing a naming convention with one of the following patterns:
+The group utilizes sideloading with Adobe CEF Helper to establish a persistent foothold in the user's home directory, employing a naming convention with one of the following patterns:

 - AAM UpdatesXXX

 - Eset Malware ProtectionXXX

 "XXX" denotes three random letters.
 The group uses a USB drive as an entry point into a target's system, indicating its preference for leveraging physical vectors for intrusion.
 This group is considered one of the most dangerous in the Southeast Asian region and has been known to target a myriad of organizations.

 Group 724 also appears to be focused on compromising targets in specific industries and countries.
 The group has been observed targeting sectors such as finance, government, manufacturing, fabrication, construction, energy, transportation, air traffic, and food production.
 This targeted approach indicates that the group has developed a clear understanding of the vulnerabilities and high-value assets present in these industries.
 The significant level of proliferation suggests that it is well-funded and includes a large team of skilled individuals, likely enabling it to carry out attacks on multiple targets simultaneously.